-On the Road talking with total strangers about life today.
-Join the conversation!
+On the road in America.
+Slices of life in bite size vignettes.
 We all need to connect on some meaningful level today.
 Increasingly, we exist in our bubbles, defined by our neighborhoods, social media, economic and cultural status.
 We need to start a dialogue.

 Every road trip has stories that do not get recorded, so I am going to share notes from some of the trips.
 I always take the lesser roads with so much more to see and perhaps a conversation along the way.